preesm/preesm/releng/README.md

 This should make the classes under the Jar available in your plug-in.

+Please also note that binaries should not be part of the source repository, and some mesures are taken to enforce so.
+For instance, the git configuration [ignores all Jar files](https://github.com/preesm/preesm/blob/master/.gitignore#L18).
+Adding a Jar in the Git repository requires extra effort.

 ##### Things to avoid

 * Do not use global/system path variables: there is no garanty other people use the same configuration.